haggman/HelloLoggingNodeJS/loadgenerator/readme.md

 ## Customizing load generation

-By default, the load generator throws load on the /random-error path of the HelloLoggingJS application.
+By default, the load generator throws load on the `/random-error` path of the HelloLoggingJS application.
 In the `k8s-loadgen.yaml` file, you can change the `APP_ROUTE` env variable to redirect traffic to a different route.
-You can also change the simulated number of `USERS`, and the `replicas` to increase or decrease load.
+You can also change the simulated number of `USERS`, and the `replicas` to increase or decrease the load.
+Each user generates a request per second.